impleotv/misbcore-sdk-release/README.md

 **MisbCore SDK** can be downloaded as a **zip** file that contains installer.
 Unzip the **MISBCoreSdk.zip** file and run the **MISBCoreSdk.exe**

+You can also use it directly, as **nuget** package which is published online.

 ## Download link